Turbine: History

-Operation theory
+Credit for invention of the steam turbine is given both to Anglo-Irish engineer Sir Charles Parsons (1854–1931) for invention of the reaction turbine, and to Swedish engineer Gustaf de Laval (1845–1913) for invention of the impulse turbine.

+Theory of operation

 A working fluid contains potential energy (pressure head) and kinetic energy (velocity head).
 The fluid may be compressible or incompressible.
 Several physical principles are employed by turbines to collect this energy:

 Impulse turbines change the direction of flow of a high velocity fluid or gas jet.
 The resulting impulse spins the turbine and leaves the fluid flow with diminished kinetic energy.
 There is no pressure change of the fluid or gas in the turbine blades (the moving blades), as in the case of a steam or gas turbine, all the pressure drop takes place in the stationary blades (the nozzles).
 Before reaching the turbine, the fluid's pressure head is changed to velocity head by accelerating the fluid with a nozzle.
 Pelton wheels and de Laval turbines use this process exclusively.
 Impulse turbines do not require a pressure casement around the rotor since the fluid jet is created by the nozzle prior to reaching the blades on the rotor.
 Newton's second law describes the transfer of energy for impulse turbines.
 Impulse turbines are most efficient for use in cases where the flow is low and the inlet pressure is high.

 Reaction turbines develop torque by reacting to the gas or fluid's pressure or mass.
 The pressure of the gas or fluid changes as it passes through the turbine rotor blades.
 A pressure casement is needed to contain the working fluid as it acts on the turbine stage(s) or the turbine must be fully immersed in the fluid flow (such as with wind turbines).
 The casing contains and directs the working fluid and, for water turbines, maintains the suction imparted by the draft tube.
 Francis turbines and most steam turbines use this concept.
 For compressible working fluids, multiple turbine stages are usually used to harness the expanding gas efficiently.
 Newton's third law describes the transfer of energy for reaction turbines.
 Reaction turbines are better suited to higher flow velocities or applications where the fluid head (upstream pressure) is low.

 In the case of steam turbines, such as would be used for marine applications or for land-based electricity generation, a Parsons-type reaction turbine would require approximately double the number of blade rows as a de Laval-type impulse turbine, for the same degree of thermal energy conversion.
 Whilst this makes the Parsons turbine much longer and heavier, the overall efficiency of a reaction turbine is slightly higher than the equivalent impulse turbine for the same thermal energy conversion.